 The project proposes two medical office buildings which are two stories each and designed within the Commercial Block style.
 The front entrance is recessed and flanked by large windows in a traditional transitional order with transom window panels.
 The window panels are separated with pillars in the commercial two-story style.
 The entry has a raised element with an extended cornice.
 In keeping with the Commercial Block massing and design, the buildings' two-story wall panel has a cornice with an accent relief panel below.
-Brick is used at the entry and along the corners only on the first floor, as this design is common on historic buildings to give the buildings have a combination of vertical and horizontal elements with a flat roof that give the elevations a grid-like look which is the quintessential look of the Commercial Block style.
+Brick is used at the entry and along the corners only on the first floor, as this design is common on historic buildings to give the buildings a visual base.
+The colors of the brick have tan, brown, and yellow hues which are historically common colors.
+The buildings have a combination of vertical and horizontal elements with a flat roof that give the elevations a grid-like look which is the quintessential look of the Commercial Block style.
 In addition to the architectural guidelines, the project is also required to comply with all other applicable development standards such as building setbacks, landscaping, signage, and building height to ensure that the project is well designed and compatible with the existing nearby commercial and office developments and not degrade the visual character of the site and surroundings.
 Therefore, impacts related to this issue are expected to be less than significant and no mitigation is required.